Alison Moyet

-Her worldwide album sales have reached a certified 23 million, with over two million singles sold.
-All nine of her studio albums and three compilation albums have charted in the top 30 of the UK Albums Chart, with two of them reaching number one.
-She has also achieved nine top 30 singles and six top 10 hits on the UK Singles Chart.
-Her most recent album, her ninth, Other, was released 16 June 2017.
+By June 2023, her worldwide album sales had reached a certified 23 million, with over two million singles sold.
+All of Moyet's ten studio albums and three compilation albums have charted in the top 30 of the UK Albums Chart, with two of them reaching number one, and she has had several top-10 hits on the UK singles chart.

-Early life
+Early life and education

-Geneviève Alison Jane Moyet was born in Billericay, Essex, to a French father and English mother.
-She grew up in the nearby town of Basildon, where she attended Janet Duke Junior School and then Nicholas Comprehensive at secondary level.
+Geneviève Alison Jane Moyet was born on 18 June 1961 in Basildon, Essex, to a French father and English mother.
+She did not grow up bilingual, but spoke "Franglais", and was called Alison from a young age.

+She grew up in Basildon, where she attended Janet Duke Junior School and then Nicholas Comprehensive at secondary level, where she was in the same sixth form class as future Depeche Mode members Andrew Fletcher and Martin Gore.

-She was involved in a number of punk rock, pub rock and blues bands in the South East Essex area during the late 1970s and early 1980s, including the Vandals, the Screamin' Ab Dabs, the Vicars and the Little Roosters (the latter featuring Garrie Lammin, formerly of Cock Sparrer).
+She was involved in a number of punk rock, pub rock, and blues bands in the southeast Essex area during the late 1970s and early 1980s, including the Vandals, the Screamin' Ab Dabs, the Vicars, and the Little Roosters.
+After leaving school at age 16, Moyet worked as a shop assistant and trained as a piano tuner.

 Music career

-After leaving school at age 16, Moyet worked as a shop assistant and trained as a piano tuner.